dmil/test/README.md

 # test
-Check to see if hashes are equal. more stuff
+Check to see if hashes are equal.
+More stuff.